Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

 Avoid this bind by carrying some cash with you!
 Unfortunately, there are no major banks on the island, so you'll have no choice but to use an ATM and suffer the high transaction fees that come with it if you forget your green paper.

-Pro Tip: Locally-owned mom-and-pop shops and restaurants throughout the island are a charming way to experience Oahu like a local.
+Pro Tip: Locally-owned mom-and-pop shops and restaurants throughout the island are a charming way to experience Oahu things to do like a local.
 Keep in mind that they may only accept cash!

 Scheduling Every Minute of Your Trip